 From Projects to Products to Impact

-Highlighted first below are two examples of exploratory collaborative projects that have grown into collaborative data products that are informing practice among state, local, and regional leaders.
+Highlighted below are two examples of exploratory collaborative projects that have grown into collaborative data products that are informing practice among state, local, and regional leaders.
 The two products are the Multi-State Post-Secondary Report and the Unemployment to Reemployment Portal.

 The Unemployment to Reemployment Portal has been replicated by the states of Indiana, Missouri, and Tennessee.
 The states of Texas and Ohio created UI data tools inspired by the Illinois tool.
 Planned expansions include the states of Wisconsin and Arkansas.
 Illinois has incorporated unemployment spell behavior into the portal and is planning enhancements to include Workforce Innovation and Opportunity Act (WIOA) Title I and Title III program participants and timely measures of reemployment activity.
-In 2021, moreover, USDOL/ETA partnered with Coleridge Initiative and Illinois to conduct a 3-month national training with 120 participants representing 30 states to support replication and product scaling.
+In 2021, USDOL/ETA partnered with Coleridge Initiative and Illinois to conduct a three month national training with 120 participants representing 30 states to support replication and product scaling.

 Democratizing our Data Challenge Projects

-State leaders responded enthusiastically to two rounds of the Coleridge Initiative’s Democratizing our Data Challenge (DDC) awards opportunity.
+State leaders have responded enthusiastically to two rounds of the Coleridge Initiative’s Democratizing our Data Challenge (DDC) awards opportunity.
 Funded by philanthropic organizations, the DDC was designed to develop and scale innovative product ideas for understanding public policy and programs by using government administrative data that are securely hosted in the Coleridge Initiative’s Administrative Data Research Facility (ADRF).
 Successful proposals seek to develop, build upon, or scale innovative products, including new data linkages, data dashboards, data portals, APIs, data models, or code repositories.
 The awards connect states and agencies to share knowledge, models, and products.

 - Round 1 states: Arkansas, Illinois, Indiana, Kentucky, New Jersey, Ohio, Rhode Island, Tennessee, Virginia, and Wisconsin